 ACT to sustain learning through current events

-Here are a range of instructional practices for supporting your students and their course learning through current events, which you can adapt to your courses.
-View or download the resource as a Google Doc
+Here is a range of instructional practices for supporting your students and their course learning through current events, which you can adapt to your courses.
+View or download the resource as a Google Doc.

 Acknowledge the event and express a commitment to supporting students.

-- If the event precedes the start of your course, include a statement in your course syllabus and Canvas course site, acknowledging the event and its potential impact and your commitment to support students.
+- If the event precedes the start of your course, include a statement in your course syllabus and Canvas course site acknowledging the event and its potential impact and your commitment to supporting students.

-- Build flexibility into your course design, to eliminate the need for struggling students to reach out to you and the need for you or your teaching team to make case-by-case judgment calls.
-Ideas for building in flexibility are offered in the course design strategies linked to in the next bullet.
+- Build flexibility into your course design to eliminate the need for struggling students to reach out to you and the need for you or your teaching team to make case-by-case judgment calls.
+Ideas for building in flexibility are offered in the course design strategies linked to in the next point.

 - Communicate clear academic expectations to students to eliminate ambiguity on course requirements.
 See CTL’s Course Design Strategies to Address Challenges Identified by Spring 2020 Stanford Students.

 - Coordinate course alterations with leadership in your department or program to ensure consistency across course offerings.

 - Regularly acknowledge during class and in written communications that students might be struggling to focus on their work, that this is understandable, and that you want to help them succeed in your course.

 - Give specific examples of how you are prepared to work with students and their needs without expecting or requesting details of their situations, for example: